steevLP/JS-Server-Framework/readme.md

 Since it also handles web socket request it can be used as real coss side server

 # Documentation
-You do not realy need much to get your Server Running basicly all you need is the Packet Structur and the the know how, how to create events.
+You do not realy need much to get your Server Running!
+Basicly all you need, is the Packet Structur and the the know how, how to create events.

 ## Packets
-thats easy look!
+That's easy, look!
 Packets are platform and socket wide the same

 A Normal Packet would look like this